alperkamil/tekfupi/README.md

 # Network State Estimation for Congestion Detection in SDN
+This repository provides an implementation of our approach described [here](https://dl.acm.org/doi/abs/10.1145/3154970.3154977) and a simulation environment for the experiments.

 In this project, we use estimation theory or machine learning to estimate network state in SDN.
 This information will be utilized by a congestion detection scheme which will try to locate where the congestion is.
 The work will be tested in a simulation environment.
 If time allows, we will also try to present an analytical study for estimation and/or congestion performance.

 In order to use our random topology class in mininet simulation, go into